Lower Manhattan: Culture

-Denotation
+Denotation of Downtown

 Downtown in the context of Manhattan, and of New York City generally, has different meanings to different people, especially depending on where in the city they reside.
 Residents of the island or of The Bronx generally speak of going "downtown" to refer to any southbound excursion to any Manhattan destination.
 A declaration that one is going to be "downtown" may indicate a plan to be anywhere south of 14th Street—the definition of downtown according to the city's official tourism marketing organization—or even 23rd Street.
 The full phrase Downtown Manhattan may also refer more specifically to the area of Manhattan south of Canal Street.
 Within business-related contexts, many people use the term Downtown Manhattan to refer only to the Financial District and the corporate offices in the immediate vicinity.
 For instance, the Business Improvement District managed by the Alliance for Downtown New York defines Downtown as south of Murray Street (essentially South of New York City Hall), which includes the World Trade Center area and the Financial District.
 The phrase Lower Manhattan may apply to any of these definitions: the broader ones often if the speaker is discussing the area in relation to the rest of the city; more restrictive ones, again, if the focus is on business matters or on the colonial and early post-colonial history of the island.

-As reflected in popular culture, "Downtown" in Manhattan has historically represented a place where one could "forget all your troubles, forget all your cares, and go Downtown," as the lyrics of Petula Clark's 1964 hit "Downtown" celebrate (although Tony Hatch, the songwriter of the track, later clarified that he naively believed Times Square to be "downtown," and was the actual inspiration for the hit single).
+As reflected in popular culture, "Downtown" in Manhattan has historically represented a place where one could "forget all your troubles, forget all your cares, and go Downtown," as the lyrics of Petula Clark's 1964 hit "Downtown" celebrate (although Tony Hatch, the songwriter of the track, later clarified that he naively believed Times Square to be "downtown", and was the actual inspiration for the hit single).
 The protagonist of Billy Joel's 1983 hit "Uptown Girl" contrasts himself (a "downtown man") with the purportedly staid uptown world.
 Likewise, the chorus of Neil Young's 1995 single "Downtown" urges "Let's have a party, downtown all right."

 Economy

-Lower Manhattan is the third largest business district in the United States, after Midtown Manhattan and the Chicago Loop.
-Anchored by Wall Street, New York City functions as the financial capital of the world and has been called the world's most economically powerful city.
+Lower Manhattan is the third-largest business district in the United States, after Midtown Manhattan and the Chicago Loop.
+Anchored by Wall Street in Lower Manhattan, New York City functions as the financial and fintech center of the world and has been called the world's most economically powerful city.
 Lower Manhattan is home to the New York Stock Exchange, at 11 Wall Street, and the corporate headquarters of NASDAQ, at 165 Broadway, representing the world's largest and second largest stock exchanges, respectively, when measured both by overall average daily trading volume and by total market capitalization of their listed companies in 2013.
 Wall Street investment banking fees in 2012 totaled approximately US$40 billion.

 Other large companies with headquarters in Lower Manhattan include (in alphabetical order):